josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     f.
 Eliminate unneeded columns from the dataset

-8. Add an **Execute Python Script** by searching for Python.
+1. Add an **Execute Python Script** by searching for Python

     ![ML Studio is showning searching for Execute Python Script](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image59.png "Azure Machine Learning Studio")

-9. Add the module below the **FlightWeatherWithAirportCode** module, and connect the output port of the **FlightWeatherWithAirportCode** module to the first input port of the Execute Python Script module.
+1. Add the module below the **FlightWeatherWithAirportCode** module, and connect the output port of the **FlightWeatherWithAirportCode** module to the first input port of the Execute Python Script module

     ![On the Design Surface, FlightWeatherWithAirportCode has an arrow pointing to Execute Python Script, which has a green check mark.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image60.png "Design Surface")